Ravenbrook/mps/procedure/review.rst

 [Sourced from [MM_process.review]_ and needs updating.
 RB 2023-01-21]

 _`.doc`: The review process involves a lot of documents.
-This is a brief explanation of what they are:
+This is a brief explanation of what they are.

+_`.doc.forms`: Documents come in many forms.
+They might be web pages, email messages, GitHub comments, chat messages, and sometimes even printed on dead trees.

 _`.doc.source`: Source document

   A document from which the product document is derived.
-Note that this is nothing to do with source code.
+Note that this does not mean "source code".

-  [Give examples: issues, designs, user documentation, failure reports (e.g. in email), standards.
-RB 2023-01-28]
+  For example, a failure of the software might result in a *failure report*, which gets logged to an *issue*, where someone writes an *analysis* and *designs* a solution.
+All of those things are source documents for the resulting *change* to be reviewed (`.doc.product`_).

+  Other examples include `.doc.guide`_, manuals, and standards.

 _`.doc.product`: Product document